 Van Gerven Oei then described the experiences that he underwent around the same time, as he noticed his colleagues were having a difficult time publishing their creative work.
 He recalls his reaction being, “Why don’t I publish their work?”

 This led him to create his own publishing house, which he named using the word publishing house translated into the language of the works being published.
-Van Gerven Oei explains how it important it was to him to create a space in which all languages, real or fictional, could be published — without being forced to translate into English.
+Van Gerven Oei explains how important it was to him to create a space in which all languages, real or fictional, could be published — without being forced to translate into English.

 Joy then declared to the crowd how amazed she was when she came across van Gerven Oei’s publishing house, and the love and respect she had for the creative work he was doing.
-In 2015, the two joined forced and became co-directors of punctum books.
+In 2015, the two joined forces and became co-directors of punctum books.

 In order to survive in open access publishing without the aid of government funding, punctum books has joined forces with other open access presses.
 The ScholarLed organization currently has five presses, but punctum is the only press that is fully independent.